Steiger04/iro.js/docs/colorPicker_api.md

 ### `input:change`

 Similar to `color:change`, except this is only fired whenever the color is changed with _direct user input_.
-Callbacks for this event recieve exactly the same parameters as `color:change`.
+Callbacks for this event receive exactly the same parameters as `color:change`.
 It is also safe to modify the `color` object within callbacks for this event.

 ### `input:start`